sqshq/sampler/README.md

 - Define your shell commands in a YAML configuration file
 - Run `sampler -c config.yml`
 - Adjust components size and location on UI

+## But there are so many monitoring systems already
+Sampler is not an alternative to full-scale monitoring systems, but rather fast and easy to setup development tool.

+If spinning up and configuring [Prometheous with Grafana](https://prometheus.io) is complete overkill for you task, Sampler might be the right solution.
+No servers, no databases, no deploy - you specify shell commands, and it just works.

+## Ok, then it should be installed on every server I monitor?
+No, you can run Sampler on local, but still gather telemetry from multiple remote machines.
+Any visualization might have `init` command, where you can ssh to a remote server.
+See [SSH example](https://github.com/sqshq/sampler#ssh).

 ## Contents